fulloffish/java-spark-events/README.md

 # Before you judge the code

-Please note this app was created after learning Java programming language for approximately 2 months.
+Please note this app was created after learning Java programming language for approximately 2 months (May 2017).
 In addition the Spark micro framework with Thymeleaf template engine was not the best fit.
 But as one wise man once said: "Everybody has to start somewhere.
 You have your whole future ahead of you.
 Perfection doesn't happen right away."

 ## Events app on WEB!